PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 _Signature_: Obtain Ted's signature (or PI of grant if not Ted)

+If you need to get the fund number to complete your expenditure justification form, message in the `#concur` slack channel and state
+1. What the expense you are trying to get reimbursed is
+2. The name of the fund Ted told you to request reimbursement fro
+3. How this expense relates to that fund
+For step three, think of why the expense is relevant to the fund.
+It might be beneficial to think about how the expense:
+1. Will help address the aims of the protocol
+2. Will benefit the lab and its members
+3. Will help promote future collaboration/research/publications, etc.

+If you have any questions for Lia about concur, please send them in the `#concur` slack channel and specify what the problem you are having is.

-NOTE:  If you are unsure about this step definately feel free to review this form with Ted and Lia before sending this to Sharon and John (see below)
+NOTE:  If you are unsure about this step definately feel free to review this form with Ted and Lia before sending this to Sharon (see below)

 ### Approval from Business Administrators
-Send the prepared Expenditure Justification in word document form to both Sharon Liu (xgliu@pennmedicine.upenn.edu) and John Hyon (Hyon1@pennmedicine.upenn.edu) for pre-review BEFORE submitting via concur.
+Send the prepared Expenditure Justification in word document form to Sharon Liu (xgliu@pennmedicine.upenn.edu) for pre-review BEFORE submitting via concur.
 Please cc Ted and Lia on all emails regareding reimbursement.
-Note that Sharon and John are EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the #concur slack channel first.
+Note that Sharon is EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the `#concur` slack channel first.

 Make sure to also send the receipt for all expenses.
 The receipt _must include_ the confirmation of payment (not just the invoice), how the payment was made (typically last 4 digits of the card listed on receipt), each expense itemized, the total amount paid, and the date the payment was completed.
 Alcohol is never an allowable expense.

-Sharon and John may give you edits, but once the form has been approved you can convert the document to PDF to be uploaded to CONCUR.
+Sharon may give you edits, but once the form has been approved you can convert the document to PDF to be uploaded to CONCUR.